nus-cs2103-AY2122S1/tp/docs/team/vimuthm.md

     * Changed package name from `seedu.address` to `safeforhall`
     * Enhanced the `Person` model to fit that of a resident
     * Updated the ui to show all details of a resident
-    * Updated storage for residents
-    * Added testing for all new files
+    * Updated storage for residents and added testing for all new files

 * **New Feature**: Added the ability to contact trace residents
     * What it does: